Dates: 29 Jan to 5 Feb 2022

 Depending on your arrival time, you may wish to have a late lunch in the village or set up your bike immediately and go for a short check-out ride.

 The camp begins with a welcome drink and briefing at 18:30, followed by dinner in a local restaurant with the coaches and other riders.

 We begin the week with a warm-up ride on the flat, during which the coaches observe your basic bike-handling, cornering and group riding skills.

 Next we tackle the first climb, 8.5km and 500m from Garachico up to San José.
-We observe and video your pedalling technique during a 5 min power test on this climb, gaining useful data for the week.
+We observe and video your pedalling technique during this climb.

 At the top the group divides and the faster riders take the longer route with an extra 200m+ climbing via la Montañeta.

 There’s an opportunity for a coffee stop in Santiago del Teide before we make the steep descent to Masca, the first chance to see your descending skills.

 Enjoy extraordinary views across the mountainous NW corner of Tenerife to the nearby island of La Gomera from the lookout point at El Mirador del Baracan, before an exhilarating descent back for a buffet lunch at the hotel.